awsdocs/aws-snowball-developer-guide/doc_source/unlockappliance.md

 1. Find the IP address for the AWS Snowball Edge appliance on the AWS Snowball Edge appliance's LCD display, under the **Connections** tab\.
 Make a note of that IP address\.

-1. Run the `snowballEdge unlock` command to authenticate your access to the AWS Snowball Edge appliance with the AWS Snowball Edge appliance's IP address and your credentials, as follows:
+1. Run the `snowballEdge unlock-device` command to authenticate your access to the AWS Snowball Edge appliance with the AWS Snowball Edge appliance's endpoint and your credentials, as follows:

    ```
-   snowballEdge unlock -i [IP Address] -m [Path/to/manifest/file] -u [29
+   snowballEdge unlock-device --endpoint https://ip address --manifest-file Path/to/manifest/file --unlock-code
-                           character unlock code]
+    29 character unlock code
    ```

 Following is an example of the command to unlock the Snowball client\.

 ```
-snowballEdge unlock -i 192.0.2.0 -m /Downloads/JID2EXAMPLE-0c40-49a7-9f53-916aEXAMPLE81-manifest.bin  -u 12345-abcde-12345-ABCDE-12345
+snowballEdge unlock-device --endpoint https://192.0.2.0 --manifest-file /Downloads/JID2EXAMPLE-0c40-49a7-9f53-916aEXAMPLE81-manifest.bin  --unlock-code 12345-abcde-12345-ABCDE-12345
 ```

 In this example, the IP address for the appliance is `192.0.2.0`, the job manifest file that you downloaded is `JID2EXAMPLE-0c40-49a7-9f53-916aEXAMPLE81-manifest.bin`, and the 29\-character unlock code is `12345-abcde-12345-ABCDE-12345`\.